 If vaccinated persons can see the good in the COVID-19 vaccine despite its risks, why can’t they see the good in the face mask despite its difficulties?

 The COVID-19 vaccine isn’t perfect.
-The face masks isn’t perfect.
+Face masks aren’t perfect.
 Alone, they’re not 100% effective.
 But when used together, they make one lethal combo.